 Ingredients

-- ½ cup oats use gluten-free if needed
+- ½ cup rolled oats or quick oats (use gluten-free if needed)

 - 2 tablespoons desiccated coconut unsweetened

-- ¼ cup cashew butter or other nut/seed butter
+- ¼ cup peanut butter or cashew/almond butter

 - ¼ cup maple syrup or other liquid sweeteners

-- 2 tablespoons unflavored protein powder or vanilla (optional)
+- 2 tablespoons vanilla protein powder or unflavored

 - 2 teaspoons matcha powder